Back to Alaska

 AM NO 8 FAILED Y6 N14

-Plain English: The amendment changes the frequency of certain reports or reviews from every five years to every three years.
+Plain English: This amendment changes the schedule for certain education reports from happening every five years to happening only once in a three-year period.

 AM 9